Leakage and Interpretability in Concept-Based Models: Introduction

 \section{Introduction}

 Explainability and transparency are essential aspects of model design, especially in high-risk scenarios such as biomedical applications.
 Concept Bottleneck Models (CBMs) \citep{Kumar09, Lampert09, koh20a} stand out in the landscape of interpretable models as they learn a set of high-level intermediate concepts associated with an outcome, in a manner which facilitates human oversight \citep{banerji2025train}.
-CBMs first predict the level of activation of each concept for a given input data point, then use such activations to predict a task.
-Their structure makes them self-explainable, and allows for direct human supervision and intervention, as opposed to \emph{post hoc} interpretability approaches.
+CBMs first predict the level of activation of each concept for a given input data point, then use these activations to predict a task.
+Under the assumption that the set of annotated concepts are appropriately defined and learned by the model, a CBM is thus \emph{interpretable}, in the sense that its output can be deterministically and uniquely traced to the level of activation of semantically meaningful concepts (e.g. ``presence vs. absence" in the binary case).
+Their structure allows for direct human supervision and intervention, as opposed to \emph{post hoc} explainability approaches.\footnote{Other model classes that offer a degree of interpretability, beyond concept-based models, include prototype-based networks \citep{ProtoPNet} and B-cos networks \citep{Bcos}.}

 In earlier CBMs, concept activations are real numbers (either probabilities or logits); more recently there have been efforts to generalise this approach to concept vector representations.
-Concept Embedding Models \citep[CEMs,][]{CEMs} in particular are perceived as state-of-the-art in this regard.
+Concept Embedding Models \citep[CEMs,][]{CEMs} are often regarded as state of the art in this respect, as they are capable of achieving higher task performance than CBMs, frequently matching that of end-to-end models.